What happens at a support group?

 - Tue 2 May

 - Tue 6 June

 Groups are sometimes cancelled due to holidays, weather etc. so please check before attending.
-If you wish to be informed about group meetings or cancelations automatically please call Trevor on 028 90454 222 with your contact details.
+If you wish to be informed about group meetings or cancellations automatically please call Ciara on 028 90454 222 with your contact details.